fullstorydev/fullstory-data-layer-observer/docs/operator_query.md

 The query operator executes a selector to return an object.
 While a `source` selector can be used to also query an object, there are times when subsequent queries are needed.
 One example is when picking or omitting properties must also accompany a filter.

 The query operator has one slight difference when compared to a `source` selector: it must begin with `$`.
-The `$` denotes the object from the operator input list at a given `index`.
+The `$` references the object from the operator input list at a given `index`.

 ## Options